You're Invited to the Prayer Room

 Prayer Ministers

 Our Prayer Team consists of Prayer Ministers who will pray with you when you need/want prayer.
 They are available in person on Sunday morning or by phone throughout the week.
-To request a phone call, text 226-400-2189 or fill out the prayer form.
+To request a phone call, fill out the prayer form below and we'll arrange for someone to call and pray with you.

 Prayer Partners